 Supervisors should be evaluated, in part, based on whether they have provided accurate and timely feedback to their direct reports.
 The use of timely annual performance evaluations is evidence of performance in that area.

 It is recommended that the performance evaluation be completed and administered by the end of the first quarter of the calendar year (March 31).
 Evaluations should be completed and administered no later than the end of the fiscal year (June 30).

-Although formal evaluations occur once a year, supervisors are strongly encouraged to discuss performance informally with employees throughout the year, particularly when performance improvement is needed.
+Although formal evaluations occur once a year, supervisors should be holding informal discussion with their employees throughout the year, especially when performance improvement is needed.

 The original signed evaluation is forwarded to OHR for the employee’s official personnel file with a copy given to the employee.
 A copy of the evaluation should also be maintained in the departmental personnel file.

 Final performance ratings are to be entered into PeopleSoft by the department representative for all employees who receive a performance evaluation.